 Here’s an Easy Way to Cancel Unwanted Subscriptions

 Get a personal finance advocate, no human required.

 Sign up for a free app like Clarity Money.

 Connect all your existing bank accounts, credit cards, you name it.
 (It’s safe.)
 Then, it’ll track where your money’s been funneling away.

 It’ll break down your expenses by category, so you can see if you’ve been spending too much at restaurants, for example.

 All these show up, and you can see how much you’ve been spending each year.
-If you’re not a fan, click “cancel,” and it’ll do the rest for you.
+If you’re not a fan, click “cancel,” and it helps you easily cancel subscriptions.

-If you want to see which subscriptions you have lingering, go ahead and download Clarity Money for free.
+If you want to see which subscriptions you have lingering, go ahead and sign up for Clarity Money for free.